 - Lightweight fleece, down or alternative jacket

-- One headlamps with spare batteries – 80 lumens minimum; or two working headlamps
+- One headlamps with spare batteries – 150+ lumens maximum; or two working headlamps without spare batteries

 - Eating container (can use freeze-dried package)